Skip to main content

 Student A:

-Student A is flagged for verification that year.
-After OSFA completes the verification review, the student’s EFC changes to 0 as calculated by the FAFSA.
+Student A is flagged for federal verification that year.
+After OSFA completes the verification review, there is a change to the student’s Pell Eligibility.
+Student A is now determined to be eligible for the Federal Pell Grant.

 Student B:

-In her first year enrolled at Arizona, student C has an EFC of 7000 as calculated by the FAFSA.
-Since this is not a Pell eligible EFC, student C is not awarded AZP or PPG but is considered for other institutional need based grants including the University Grant.
+In her first year enrolled at Arizona, student B is not eligible for the Federal Pell Grant, as determined by the FAFSA.
+Student B is not eligible for AZP, but is considered for other institutional need-based grants including the University Grant

-In her sophomore year, Student C has an EFC of 0 as calculated by the FAFSA.
+In her sophomore year, Student B is eligible for the Federal Pell Grant, as determined by the FAFSA.

-- The Free Application for Federal Student Aid (FAFSA) must be submitted each year no later than March 1st
+• The Free Application for Federal Student Aid (FAFSA) form must be submitted each year by the Priority Filing Date, March 1st

-- Be eligible for the Federal Pell Grant (as determined by the FAFSA)
+• Be eligible for the Federal Pell Grant (as determined by the FAFSA form)

-No, these awards cannot be combined.
-Students will be given the award that offers the most coverage if meeting eligibility and/or selection criteria for more than one of these programs.
-In addition, since the Arizona Native Scholars Grant and Arizona Promise Grant offer the same funding, students meeting eligibility criteria for both of these awards will be offered the Arizona Promise Grant instead of the Arizona Native Scholars Grant.
+No, these awards cannot be combined. - Students eligible for both the Arizona Native Scholars Grant and Arizona Promise Grant will be offered the Arizona Promise Grant.

 AZP is combined with a students’ Federal Pell Grant and all other gift aid (including merit tuition scholarships) to cover the following charges: